 There are few worse feelings than finding your car is gone.
 It’s even worse if you have kids with you or an armful of groceries!
 You’re stuck holding the bag while someone else makes off with the vehicle you love so much.

-Your first inclination will be panic, but just remember that panicked people have trouble thinking clearly.
+Your first inclination will be to panic, but just remember that panicked people have trouble thinking clearly.
 Take a deep breath and remind yourself that if the car is gone, it’s gone, and no amount of panic can bring it back.
 Take the time to think carefully about your car and what was in it so you can tell the police and your insurance company.

 Is there any chance you know who could have taken your car?
-Do you have any friends who might think it’s funny, an ex-boyfriend who still has a key or someone who’s been threatening you?
+Do you have any friends who might think it’s funny, an ex-boyfriend who still has a key, or someone who’s been threatening you?
 If a name pops up, a quick people search online could help you find a phone number and resolve the issue quickly.

 Call the police